Dominica: Financial services industry

-The Commonwealth of Dominica is becoming in recent years a major international financial centre.
+Dominica is becoming in recent years a major international financial centre.
 The largest sectors are "offshore banking, payment processing companies, and general corporate activities".
 Regulation and supervision of the financial services industry is the responsibility of the Financial Service Unit of the Commonwealth of Dominica (FSU) under the supervision of the Ministry of Finance.
 There are a number of service providers.
 These include global financial institutions including Scotiabank, Royal Bank of Canada, Cathedral Investment Bank, First Caribbean International Bank, and The Interoceanic Bank of the Caribbean.

-Starting in the mid-late 1990s, offshore financial centres, such as the Commonwealth of Dominica, came under increasing pressure from the OECD for their allegedly harmful tax regimes, where the OECD wished to prevent low-tax regimes from having an advantage in the global marketplace.
-The OECD threatened to place the Commonwealth of Dominica and other financial centres on a "black list" and impose sanctions against them.
-However, the Commonwealth of Dominica successfully avoided being placed on the OECD black list by committing to regulatory reform to improve transparency and begin information exchange with OECD member countries about their citizens.
+Starting in the mid-late 1990s, offshore financial centres, such as Dominica, came under increasing pressure from the OECD for their allegedly harmful tax regimes, where the OECD wished to prevent low-tax regimes from having an advantage in the global marketplace.
+The OECD threatened to place Dominica and other financial centres on a "black list" and impose sanctions against them.
+Dominica successfully avoided being placed on the OECD black list by committing to regulatory reform to improve transparency and begin information exchange with OECD member countries about their citizens.

 Dominica supposedly offers tax-free status to companies relocating from abroad.
 It is not known how many companies benefit from the tax-free status because of the strict confidentiality the government enforces, although it is known many Internet businesses and hedge funds utilise Dominica for this reason.
-However, on 12 July 2012 Dominica signed an agreement with Poland to exchange tax information.
+On 12 July 2012 Dominica signed an agreement with Poland to exchange tax information.